srinivasu449/simple-messenger/README.md

 3. username: sa
 4. password: password

-make sure the you use the above details and connect to DB.
-The console should like the below image.
+make sure you use the above details and connect to DB.
+The console should look like the below image.

 ![](images/h2-console.JPG)

 Once you see the console insert some values into users table.

+Find the schema at '\src\main\resources\schema.sql' and users table data '\src\main\resources\data.sql' .

 Sample Insert Query to add users: